mandeepkaurdev/InstagramClone/README.md

 # Instagram Clone

 Instagram Clone is a full-stack application, built in collaboration with Gina Yi, Veronica Lee, Juliana Tyler and Mandeep Kaur.
 Our team chose this project because we wanted to built something we love.
-The intent of this project was to create a clone of Instagram, a photo sharing app with features of upload, like and comment the photos.
+The intent of this project is to create a clone of Instagram, a photo sharing app with features of upload, like and comment the photos.